an-alch3mist/Loop-2025-NEW-Analyze/SEEK-Gen-1/onceDone Provide XML State WorkFlow.md

 			Modification Frequency
 		2. Dependency Graph of scripts
 		3. Execution Pipeline
-		4. and more  details as you seem fit
+		4. and more File Details & Signatures details as you seem fit